-Jordan Rhodes: Sheffield Wednesday wait on £10m deal to sign Middlesbrough striker
+Jordan Rhodes: Sheffield Wednesday sign Middlesbrough striker on loan

 - From the section Football

+The 26-year-old will join Wednesday on a permanent transfer in the summer for a fee believed to be £10m.

+The Owls had to wait until Wednesday for the English Football League to decide if the deal had been completed by Tuesday's 23:00 GMT deadline.

-Striker Rhodes has scored six goals in 24 league appearances for Boro.
+Rhodes scored six goals in 24 league appearances for Boro after joining from Blackburn for £9m in January 2016.

-However, the Scotland international, who moved to the Riverside from Blackburn for £9m in January 2016, has featured just six times this season and has failed to score.
+However, the Scotland international, featured just six times this season and failed to score.

-Rhodes started his career with Ipswich and had loan spells with Oxford, Rochdale and Brentford before joining Huddersfield in July 2009.
+He started his career with Ipswich and had loan spells with Oxford, Rochdale and Brentford before joining Huddersfield in July 2009.

-He scored 73 goals in 124 league appearances for the Terriers and helped them to promotion from League One in 2012.
+Rhodes scored 73 goals in 124 league appearances for the Terriers and helped them to promotion from League One in 2012.

 Blackburn paid the Terriers £8m for him in August 2012 following their relegation from the Premier League.